ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 For this query type, the Aggregators group reports into arbitrary batches such that each batch has roughly the same number of reports.
 These batches are identified by opaque "batch IDs", allocated in an arbitrary fashion by the Leader.

 To get the aggregate of a batch, the Collector issues a query specifying the batch ID of interest (see {{query}}).
+The Collector may not know which batch ID it is interested in; in this case, it can also issue a query of type `current_batch`, which allows the Leader to select a recent batch to aggregate.
+The leader SHOULD select a batch which has not yet began collection.

 In addition to the minimum batch size common to all query types, the configuration includes a "maximum batch size", `max_batch_size`, that determines maximum number of reports per batch.

 Implementation note: The goal for the Aggregators is to aggregate precisely `min_batch_size` reports per batch.
 Doing so, however, may be challenging for